ShuyueG/CFPNet-Medicine/README.md

 [`Paper in Arxiv`](https://arxiv.org/abs/2105.04075)

-This repository contains the implementation of a novel light-weight real-time network (CFPNet-Medicine: CFPNet-M) to segment different types of biomedical images.
-The dataset we used from top to bottom are **DRIVE, ISBI-2012, Infrared Breast, CVC-ClinicDB and ISIC 2018**.
+This repository contains the implementation of a novel light-weight real-time network (CFPNet-Medicine or CFPNet-M) to segment different types of biomedical images.
+The dataset we used are **DRIVE, ISBI-2012, Infrared Breast, CVC-ClinicDB and ISIC 2018**.

 ## Architecture of CFPNet-M
 ### CFP module